Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic counterpart: Results

 \subsection{Event rates for SOBHBs}

 For the simulated astrophysical populations we first use a Fisher matrix analysis to quantify the possibility to measure $f_{\rm Edd}$ at a given precision.
 Table~\ref{tab:events} shows the average number of detected SOBHBs, and the number of SOBHBs for which $f_{\rm Edd}$ can be measured within a given precision.
 The results are obtained by averaging the Fisher matrix over sky position and source inclination (while neglecting, as already mentioned, the LISA constellation's motion), for different injected values of $f_{\rm Edd}$.
+Our results for the total number of detected events are consistent with~\citet{Tamanini:2019usx, Sesana:2016ljz}.